 “Worse than WCW was screwed up?”

-The Kliq and Their Lasting Impact on Professional Wrestling and the Locker Room
+The Lasting Impact The Kliq Leaves on Professional Wrestling and the Locker Room

 There is no denying the impact and contributions each member of The Kliq has made to professional wrestling.
 They are made up of men who could be argued to be amongst the best of all time.
 Though one thing is for sure, they were five guys whose bad side you did not want to be on.

-- WWE’S The Kliq vs. Savio Vega – How they Tried to Jeopardise His Career
+- The Kliq vs. Savio Vega – How they Tried to Jeopardise His Career

 - Diesel: From Failed Gimmicks to Record-Breaking WWF Champion